Optimum Nutrition Protein Whey Supplement Review

 In fact, while Gold Standard is truly a top supplement, Protein Whey from the same brand disappointed?in every way.
 Even in price.

 The analyzed version is the 1.7 kg Vanilla.

 Find out more in the analysis below.

 The ingredients used in this product are simple, and it summarizes the protein (s), and the normal flavoring and thickeners used in flavored whey supplements.

-The protein sources used in Protein Whey are Whey Concentrate and Isolated Whey.
+The protein sources used in Protein Whey are Concentrated Whey and Isolated Whey.

 While in Gold Standard the main protein source is Whey Isolate, in this supplement it becomes Concentrated Whey.
 In addition, they do not contain Hydrolyzed Whey as in the other brand supplement, nor digestive enzymes.

 Looking at the ingredients it looks like a light version of Gold Standard.

 The nutritional values presented and used for analysis are those of the vanilla version.

 Each serving consists of a 32g scoop that brings 22g of protein, which means that this supplement has a protein content of 68,75%, a value considered low for a whey protein supplement.